EWJames/my-portfolio/README.md

-# my-portfolio
+# Darryl Brown's Portfolio
-This is my professional portfolio
+This is my professional portfolio it uses AWS and ReactJS